Recommended Hardware

 (Required with camera) The AI co-processor is an efficient way to run the object detection model, much more efficient than CPU-alone.

-Easiest Option: Coral USB Accelerator is easy-to-use co-processor that you can connect to any computing device with a USB interface.
+(Older alternative, becoming expensive, hard-to-find, and obsolete) Coral USB Accelerator is easy-to-use co-processor that you can connect to any computing device with a USB interface.

 Rapsberry Pi M.2 HAT+ pairs nicely with the Coral M.2 Accelerator B+M Key (not the A+E key!).